 In May 2014, FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers" ("ASU 2014-09"), which provides guidance for revenue recognition.
 ASU 2014-09 affects any entity that either enters into contracts with customers to transfer goods or services or enters into contracts for the transfer of non-financial assets, and supersedes the revenue recognition requirements in Topic 605, "Revenue Recognition," and most industry-specific guidance.
 The standard's core principle is that a company will recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which a company expects to be entitled in exchange for those goods or services.
 In doing so, companies will need to use more judgment and make more estimates than under the current guidance.
-Specifically in situations where multiple performance obligations exist within the contract, the use of estimates is required to allocate the transaction price to each separate performance obligation.
-Historically 70% or more of the Company's revenue is in the form of commissions paid by insurance carriers.
-Commission are earned upon the effective date of bound coverage and no significant performance obligation remains in those arrangements after coverage is bound.
-The Company is currently evaluating the approximately 30% of revenue earned in the form of fees against the requirements of this pronouncement.
-Fees are predominantly in our National Programs and Services Segments, and to a lesser extent in the large accounts business within our Retail Segment.
-At the conclusion of this evaluation it may be determined that fee revenue from certain agreements will be recognized in earlier periods under the new guidance in comparison to our current accounting policies and others will be recognized in later periods.
-Based upon the work completed to date, management does not expect the overall impact to be significant.
+These may include identifying performance obligations in the contract, estimating the amount of variable consideration to include in the transaction price and allocating the transaction price to each separate performance obligation.
 ASU 2014-09 is effective for the Company beginning January 1, 2018, after FASB voted to delay the effective date by one year.
 At that time, the Company may adopt the new standard under the full retrospective approach or the modified retrospective approach.
+The Company is currently evaluating its revenue streams against the requirements of this pronouncement.